-A good case study will resonate with your readers.
-They will see themselves and their own issues reflected in the writing.
+A case study that makes the customer the hero will resonate with your readers.
+They will see themselves and their own issues reflected in the you hero’s story.
 To help you achieve this kind of resonance, keep these points in mind:

 Remember that the person you interviewed is the face (and heart) of your case study.
 Be sure they resonate as a real person, like Emily:

 This is an excellent example of introducing not only the customer, but a specific individual within the company.
 The last sentence positions Emily as the hero.

 Sometimes the organization itself can be the hero, like charity: water:

 This paragraph in the executive summary nicely positions charity: water as the focal point of the story.